vibbits/introduction-to-generative-ai/supplementary/prompting-templates-Morningactivity.md

 Explain **[TOPIC]**.
 Assume I’m **[DEFINE AUDIENCE]**.

 ***Example 3.1***
-Explain what is Data, AI model and AI algorythim.
-Consider that I'm 75 years without technoogicla background.
-Make it clearm objective and short (maxmium 3 paragraphs, 5 lines each)
+Explain what is Data, AI model and AI algorithm.
+Consider that I'm a 75 years old without technological background.
+Make it clear, objective and short (maximum 3 paragraphs, 4 lines each)

-Simplify it and make it for a 10 years old.
+You are a secondary school teacher explaining it to 7 years old.

 ## 4. FLIPPED INTERACTION or INTERVIEW EXAMPLE